 Take out a few wonton wrappers at a time, and fill each wonton wrapper with ~2 teaspoons of filling.
 Be careful not to overfill or the wrappers will tear.
 And do not lay too many wrappers out at once or they will dry out and crack.

 To close the wrappers, pleat or fold as you please.
-Use water or egg wash (non-vegan) to get the wrappers to stick to themselves by dabbing it around the edge of the dumpling wrapper before sealing.
+Use water or egg wash (non-vegan) to get the wrappers to stick to themselves by dabbing them around the edge of the dumpling wrapper before sealing.

 Now you're ready to cook the potstickers.
 To steam them, you can use a holed pan or a bamboo steamer, if you have one.
 Place the dumplings in the steamer above simmering hot water.
 The steam will take around six minutes to cook the dumplings.